ACM40960/project-danielquesada89/README.md

 ###  <span id="aws" style="color:#5fa8d3;">5.2 Amazon Web Services</span>

 The AWS services primarily used are [S3](https://aws.amazon.com/s3/?nc=sn&loc=0), a scalable object storage service, and [Amazon SageMaker](https://aws.amazon.com/s3/?nc=sn&loc=0), a fully managed service that enables the building, training, and deployment of machine learning models at scale.
-The  [*4_yolo_code.ipynb*](./Notebooks/4_yolo_code.ipynb) program need to be run from Amazon Sagemaker Studio because although it could be run locally with the respective Amazon credentials it needs computational power for some actions like connecting to the train characteristic of Amazon Sagemaker.
+The  [*4_yolo_code.ipynb*](./Notebooks/4_yolo_code.ipynb) program needs to be run from Amazon Sagemaker Studio because although it could be run locally with the respective Amazon credentials, it needs computational power for some actions like connecting to the train characteristic of Amazon Sagemaker.

-For the part of Hyperparameter tuning it is used the HyperparameterTuner class from Amazon SageMaker which  is a powerful tool that automates the process of hyperparameter optimization for machine learning models.
+For the part of Hyperparameter tuning it is used the HyperparameterTuner class from Amazon SageMaker, which  is a powerful tool that automates the process of hyperparameter optimization for machine learning models.
 It works by launching multiple training jobs with different hyperparameter configurations, evaluating their performance based on a specified objective metric, and identifying the best configuration.
 To apply this for YOLOv8, it is necessary to create a [Sagemaker estimator](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers-adapt-your-own-private-registry-estimator.html) representing the YOLOv8 model, define the hyperparameters you want to tune and specify the range of values to explore.
 Then, it is set up  HyperparameterTuner by passing the estimator, the objective metric, and the hyperparameter ranges, and finally run the tuning job using the tuner.fit() method.
 For a detailed example of hyperparameter tuning a YOLOv8 model with Amazon SageMaker, you can check out this [tutorial](https://baysconsulting.co.uk/hyperparameter-tuning-a-yolov8-model-with-amazon-sagemaker/).

 We have decided to use the **ml.p3.2xlarge** instance because it is optimized for machine learning tasks that require high computational power.
 The ml.p3.2xlarge instance features NVIDIA Tesla V100 GPUs, which provide excellent performance for training deep learning models like YOLOv8.

 In case of  having an user in AWS, what it should be done is:
   - Generate a Jupyter lab in Amazon Sagemaker Studio.
-The properties of storage 100 GB and instance m7i.8xlarge:
+The properties of storage 100 GB and instance m7i.8xlarge.
-  - Then, clone the repo by copying the link of this project in the terminal of the lab
+  - Then, clone the repo by copying the link of this project in the terminal of the lab.
   ````bash
   git clone <repository_url>
   ````